iterate/mikrobloggeriet/cli-quickstart-mblog.md

 2. User cohort: the default cohort you are writing for.
 3. Editor: how you want to edit your text.

-When both are set, you can run `mblog create` to write a new post.

 To configure repo path, user cohort and editor, run:

     mblog config repo-path YOUR_REPO_PATH
     mblog config cohort YOUR_COHORT
     mblog config editor YOUR_EDITOR

+When repo-path, cohort and editor are set, you can run `mblog create` to write a new post.

 ### Example: configure `mblog` for the `genai` cohort and writing with Visual Studio Code